-On Thursday, The Lady Christine LaPointe arrived at Kestrelmont unannounced, asking for Scarlet by name, which meant Scarlet needed to rush back from the armory, up several flights of stairs, already tired and sweating from two hours of practice with a saber.
-With no time to bathe properly, Scarlet used a sponge to dab the sweat from her body and sprinkled a little bit of saffron in her bodice.
+On Thormsday, Lady Christine LaPointe arrived at Kestrelmont unannounced, asking for Scarlet by name, which meant Scarlet needed to rush up several flights of stairs, already tired and sweating from two hours of practice with a saber in the lower armory, where the stone walls kept the cold in regardless of season.
+With no time to bathe properly, Scarlet used a sponge to dab the sweat from her body and sprinkled a little saffron in her bodice.

 The drawing room was the finest room in Kestrelmont.
-The ceiling was high enough to make voices sound considered, the plasterwork above decorated with the Wentworth falcon in relief — restored at considerable expense, her father had noted, with the particular tone he used when something cost more than it should but was nonetheless necessary.
+The ceiling was high enough to make voices sound considered, the plasterwork above decorated with the Wentworth falcon in relief—restored at considerable expense, her father had noted, with the tone he used when something cost more than it should but was nonetheless necessary.

 Scarlet had not yet decided whether she was comfortable in it.